SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 It's worth taking a few moments to [stare](https://langram.org/2017/02/19/the-beauty-of-recursion-and-list-machinery/#initialrecognition) at some of the content in this project, to understand some details of what we're about to deploy.

-The `workflowtilesApprouter` directory contains definitions which will bring about an application in your CF space that allows you to reach the FLP site with the Workflow related tiles.
+The `workflowtilesApprouter/` directory contains definitions which will bring about an application in your CF space that allows you to reach the FLP site with the Workflow related tiles.
 Notice the reference to `/cp.portal` as the starting resource in the `xs-app.json` configuration file.

 The `workflowtilesFLP` directory is a Node.js app that will cause a deployment of artifacts to the portal FLP site.
 The `package.json` file describes the dependency on a portal "deployer" service that is invoked.
 The `portal-site/` directory, in particular via the `CommonDataModel.json` file, contains details of what those artifacts are.
 Indeed, the SAP Web IDE has a built-in "Launchpad Editor" that will be invoked when you select the file for editing: